 I asked my 22-year-old niece, just back from summer travels in Europe, to give us the inside scoop on hosteling.
 Learn her list of myth-busting tips and packing must-haves.

 by Madeleine Clute

 My first foray into hosteling was at the end of high school when some friends and I took a road trip to Quebec, Canada, and it’s been my preferred method of seeing new places since.
 Most recently, my friend Elizabeth and I traveled on students’ budgets for 30-days in Europe, spanning 10 cities and 8 countries, primarily staying in hostels.
-At this point, while I may not be the world’s greatest hosteling expert, I do feel as if I’ve gotten a good sense of how they work, and what generally to expect.

 For me, hosteling has been a lot of fun.
 But when I talk to friends about it, they seem apprehensive.
 The resistance I’ve encountered has ranged from the normal “but I’d be sleeping in a room with strangers!” to the absurd ,“but what if they’re after my organs?!” (this was after said friend watched the movie 2005 horror movie, Hostel, one too many times).